teadetime/softdesFinal/index.md

 ## Results/What this does
 This tool can be used to achieve several different results.

+INSERT RESULT .TXT FILE IMAGES

 ## Who made this?
 This project was co-developed by [Nathan Faber](https://github.com/teadetime "@teadetime") and [Adi Ramachandran](https://github.com/aramachandran7 "@teadetime") for the Olin community and as a project for the course Software Design at [Olin College of Engineering](https://github.com/olin).

 ## Why did we do this?
 Worrying about graduating isn't fun!
 We are both students at Olin and saw this as a stress and thought that we could do something about it.
-By looking at all course offerings and major requirements we believe that we can help automate that process of building a course schedule for your college career.
+By taking in all course offerings and major requirements we believe that we can help students make quicker, more informed decisions when building a course schedule for their time in college.
 Here's a quick screenshot of where this is right now:

 Though the details will be different for each project, show off what your software can do!
 Screenshots and video are likely helpful.
 Include graphs or other data if appropriate.